 The EA's Working with Natural Processes (WwNP) dataset has been interrogated to identify opportunities for Natural Flood Management (NFM) that may help to reduce flood risk to the site and surrounding areas.
-Within the site, there is opportunity riparian woodland along the northwestern and northeastern site boundaries.
-Riparian woodland can slow flood flows and can help reduce sediment delivery to the watercourse and reduce bankside erosion.
-There are also areas with potential for runoff attenuation features at the southeastern corner and along the southwestern border of the site.
-This indicates areas that could store surface water during a rainfall event, reducing the peak of small flood events.
+Within the site, there are opportunities for runoff attenuation features indicating where it may be possible to temporarily store water and attenuate flooding during high flows.
+These areas are shown in Figure 2-2.
 The WwNP mapping is broadscale and indicative.
 Further investigation is required for any land shown to have potential for WwNP.